angelina973/BatteryTaskSim/README.md

 # BatteryTaskSim

-**BatteryTaskSim** is a Python framework focused on task allocation and thermal simulation for batteries.
-By integrating PyBaMM for high-precision battery modeling, it supports multi-battery task allocation, simulation, data visualization, and result export.
-It is ideal for battery management system optimization, thermal performance analysis, and academic research.
+**BatteryTaskSim** is a Python framework focused on task allocation and thermal simulation for batteries based on Pybamm.
+It supports multi-battery task allocation, simulation, data visualization, and result export.

 ---